alchemyplatform/aa-sdk/site/smart-accounts/batching-transactions.md

 # Batching Transactions

 One benefit of Smart Contract Accounts is that it's possible to batch transactions in one User Operation.
-Not all Smart Contract Accounts support batching, but, if the account you're using does, then implementations of `SmartAccountProvider` will allow you to make those calls.
+Not all Smart Contract Accounts support batching.
+But, if the account you're using does, then implementations of `SmartAccountProvider` will allow you to make those calls.

-There are two ways you can batch transacations:
+There are two ways you can batch transactions using `SmartAccountProvider`:

 1. via `sendUserOperation`
 2. via `sendTransactions`